~80%-90% of patients

 BRCA, BReast CAncer gene; HRR, homologous recombination repair; mCRPC, metastatic castration-resistant prostate cancer; PARPi, poly (adenosine diphosphate-ribose) polymerase inhibitor.

-RUBRACA® (rucaparib) is indicated for the treatment of adult patients with a deleterious BRCA mutation (germline and/or somatic)-associated metastatic castration-resistant prostate cancer (mCRPC) who have been treated with androgen receptor-directed therapy and a taxane-based chemotherapy.
+or somatic)-associated metastatic castration-resistant prostate cancer (mCRPC) who have been treated with androgen receptor-directed therapy.
 Select patients for therapy based on an FDA-approved companion diagnostic for RUBRACA.

-In ARIEL3, of patients with a germline and/or somatic BRCA mutation treated with RUBRACA, MDS/AML occurred in 9 out of 129 (7%) patients treated with RUBRACA and 4 out of 66 (6%) patients treated with placebo.
-The duration of therapy with RUBRACA in patients who developed secondary MDS/cancer therapy-related AML varied from 1.2 to 4.7 years.
+In TRITON3, MDS/AML occurred in 2 out of 201 patients (1%) with a BRCA mutation treated with RUBRACA.
+The duration of therapy with RUBRACA in patients who developed secondary MDS/cancer therapy-related AML varied from 1.4 to 2.3 years.

-Most common adverse reactions of patients with BRCA-mutated mCRPC in TRITON2 (≥ 20%; Grade 1-4) were fatigue/asthenia (62%), nausea (52%), anemia (43%), AST/ALT elevation (33%), decreased appetite (28%), rash (27%), constipation (27%), thrombocytopenia (25%), vomiting (22%), and diarrhea (20%).
+Most common adverse reactions of patients with BRCA-mutated mCRPC treated with RUBRACA in TRITON2 (≥ 20%; Grade 1-4) were fatigue/asthenia (62%), nausea (52%), decreased appetite (28%), rash (27%), constipation (27%), vomiting (22%), and diarrhea (20%).